Division without a divide

 N ≈ 2^32 / M = 4,294,967,296 / 1,431,655,766 = 3.0 → the divisor is 3.

 Ignore the srwi 31 + add at the end.
-That is not part of the reciprocal — it's the toward-zero rounding fixup you met on the signed power-of-two divide (add one, but only when the value is negative).
+That's not part of the reciprocal — it's the toward-zero rounding fixup from the signed power-of-two divide: add one, but only when the value is negative.

 When the divisor needs an extra shift